Periodic homogenization with an interface: The multi-dimensional case: Main tool for identifying the limit process

-\begin{proof} Again, it suffices to show the bound for the process $Y^\eps$ since it differs from $X^\eps$ by $\CO(\eps)$.
-We would like to use an argument similar to what can be used in the one-dimensional case \cite{1}, that is we time-change the corrected process $Y^\eps$ in such a way that it becomes a diffusion with diffusion coefficient $1$.
+Additionally we have that the solution to $\bar\CL_{i}u = \lambda u$ on $I_{i}$, $u=1$ on $\{x_1 = 0\}$ and $\{x_1 = \pm1\}$, is bounded and has bounded derivatives of all orders.
+This follows from the fact that $u$ is given explicitly by $u(x) = C_1e^{\sqrt{\lambda (D_{11}^{\pm})^{-1}}x_1} + C_2 e^{-\sqrt{\lambda(D_{11}^{\pm})^{-1}}x_1}$ for some constants $C_i$.
+We now show that the process $Y^\eps$ satisfies the bound (\ref{2.2}), that is, it does not spend too much time in the vicinity of the interface. \begin{lemma} If we choose $\delta= \eps^\alpha$ for any $\alpha\in({1\over2}, 1)$, then (\ref{2.2}) holds for the family of processes $X^\eps$ from Section \ref{sec:mainresult}. \end{lemma} \begin{pf} Again, it suffices to show the bound for the process $Y^\eps$ since it differs from $X^\eps$ by $\CO(\eps)$.
+We would like to use an argument similar to what can be used in the one-dimensional case \cite{1}, that is, we time-change the corrected process $Y^\eps$ in such a way that it becomes a diffusion with diffusion coefficient $1$.
 Its drift then vanishes outside of the interface and is bounded by $K/\eps$ for some $K>0$.
-At this stage, one compares this process to the `worst-case scenario' process $Z^\eps$ given by \begin{equ} dZ^\eps = \hat b(Z^\eps)\,dt + dB(t)\;, \end{equ} where the drift $\hat b$ is given by \begin{equ} \hat b(z) = \left\{ \right. \end{equ} for some $l\in\mathbb{R}$.
-It can then be shown that $Z^\eps$ spends more time in the interface than $Y^\eps$ does, so that the requested bound can be obtained from a simple calculation.
+At this stage, one compares this process to the ``worst-case scenario'' process $Z^\eps$ given by